 As a result of 2016-2017 achievement testing, one out of every six students in the 5th grade at Dever is eligible to enroll in an Advanced Work Program when they matriculate to 6th grade next year.

-In 2015, after one year of serving as the Operator for grades 3-5 of Bentley Elementary (Bentley Academy Charter School as of school year 2015-2016), the school had the highest percentage of students scoring proficient or advanced in Math in school history.
+Blueprint served as the School Operator for the Bentley Elementary during the 2014-2015 school year and as a partner with the school, known as Bentley Academy Charter School as of 2015-2016 school year, until 2017.
+After one year, the school had the highest percentage of students scoring proficient or advanced in Math in school history.

 In English Language Arts, the percent of students scoring proficient or advanced on the 2015 MCAS was the highest in nine years (2006) and the second highest school history.

 Student growth in ELA was the highest in seven years (2008) and the second best in school history.

 After two years of partnership, Bentley moved from Level 4 status (chronically underperforming) to Level 1 on the Massachusetts Framework for District Accountability and Assistance.

 During the final year partnering with the Bentley, the student growth percentile in 4th grade math was the highest in school history and the percentage of students scoring in the lowest category was the lowest in school history.
 The student growth percentile increased from 59 in 2015 to 83.5 in 2017 and the percentage of students scoring in the lowest category on the MCAS dropped from 12% to 0%.
 4th grade students who met or exceeded expectations on the MCAS increased from 42% to 63%.
 The 63% of students marked the first time in the 20 year history of MCAS testing that the Bentley met or exceeded the Massachusetts average (49% in 2017).
 2017 also marked the first year in school history that no students scored in the lowest category (warning) on the MCAS.